DiAna (under construction)

 For those who experience troubles with E-MU sound card drivers under Windows-10, please visit this site:

 Please, be aware that some anti virus scanners will identify DiAna as dangerous.
 This is a 'false positive'.
-In this case, upload the file to virustotal.com, which scans the file with more than sixty different AV scanners.
-Perhaps a few of them have minor issues with DiAna.
-Just ignore them.
+Just ignore it.
 Remember, no software is 100% perfect and that also applies to AV scanners.

 In order to protect the zip file from possible attaks by evil people and also to avoid whining about supposed virus by companies like Netcraft, this file has been password protected.
 Just contact me via diyaudio.com to get the password for unzipping the file.